AMWA-TV/bcp-008-01/docs/Overview.md

 |:--:|
 | _**Status reporting delay example**_ |

+### Receiver status transition counters

+All receiver specific domain statuses have an associated status transition counter property.
+These increment each time the associated status transitions to a worse state.
+Transitions to/from neutral states like `Inactive` or `NotUsed` are ignored.

+The intention is that these properties store historical negative trend transitions for each status.

+The list of all status transition counter properties is:

+* linkStatusTransitionCounter
+* connectionStatusTransitionCounter
+* externalSynchronizationStatusTransitionCounter
+* streamStatusTransitionCounter

+Devices MUST be able to reset ALL status transition counter properties in the following two ways:

+* When a receiver activation occurs
+* When a client invokes the `ResetStatusTransitionCounters` method

+The `autoResetStatusTransitionCounters` property allows clients to configure if ALL status transition counter properties automatically reset with each Receiver activation (by default devices MUST have this enabled).
+If this is enabled, receivers MUST reset ALL status transition counter properties to 0 after each activation.
+Devices MUST allow setting the `autoResetStatusTransitionCounters` property to a value of `true` and MAY allow setting the property to `false`.
+This supports use cases where users do not want to reset automatically after each activation.

 ### Receiver overall status

 The purpose of the overallStatus is to abstract and combine the specific domain statuses of a monitor into a single status which can be more easily observed and displayed by a simple client.